paul-grozav/source.paul.grozav.info/kb/linux/tmux.md

 - `Hold Ctrl+b and press Up/Down/Left/Right arrow` - Resize current pane.

 #### Other
-- `Ctrl+b : setw synchronize-panes` - Broadcast input to all panes in window(toggle on/off).
+- `Ctrl+b : setw synchronize-panes on` - Broadcast input to all panes in window(toggle on/off).

 ```bash
 # Run multiple commands in multiple panes